-The main purpose of this paper is to define a regularized analytic torsion for locally symmetric manifolds of finite volume which are quotients of a symmetric space of non-positive curvature by an arithmetic group.
-This is motivated by the recent applications of the Ray-Singer analytic torsion \cite{RS} to the study of the growth of torsion in the cohomology of cocompact arithmetic groups \cite{BV}, \cite{MaM}, \cite{MP4}.
+The main purpose of this paper is to define a regularized analytic torsion for locally symmetric manifolds of finite volume which are quotients of a symmetric space of non-positive curvature by an arithmetic group and to study the limiting behavior of the renormalized analytic torsion for sequences of finite coverings of a given locally symmetric space.
+This is motivated by the applications of the Ray-Singer analytic torsion \cite{RS} of a compact manifold to the study of the growth of torsion in the cohomology of cocompact arithmetic groups by Bergeron and Venkatesh \cite{BV}.
+Other applications of a similar nature are given in \cite{MaM}, \cite{MP4}.
 Since many important arithmetic groups are not cocompact, it is very desirable to extend these results to non-cocompact lattices.
 There exist some results for hyperbolic manifolds of finite volume \cite{PR}, \cite{Ra1}, \cite{Ra2}, \cite{MR2}.

-In \cite{MM1} we have defined the regularized analytic torsion for arithmetic quotients of the symmetric space $\SL(n,\R)/\SO(n)$.
-The purpose of the present paper is to extend the definition to all arithmetic quotients of symmetric spaces $\wX=G/K$ of non-positive curvature.